Welcome to the German Pacific School San Diego !

 - Testing will resume unless not offered by the respective organizations.

 - Returning students will receive priority consideration for enrollment.

 - Books will be needed for most classes.
-We will organize a curbside pick up.
-More details to follow at a later time.
+Books will be drop shipped.

 - Tuition is per semester.

 - A non-refundable registration fee of $30/student is due upon registration.

 - Tuition includes fees for text/-workbooks for classes as indicated above.
 Books will be shipped directly to your home address.